 The above expenditures for contract research and development for our current and future drug candidates will vary from quarter to quarter depending on the status of our research and development projects.
 In addition, changes in our existing and future research and development and collaborative relationships will also impact the status of our research and development projects and expenses.
 For example, on April 30, 2001, we announced that Ortho-McNeil Pharmaceuticals, Inc. (Ortho-McNeil) and The R.W.
 Johnson Pharmaceutical Research Institute (RWJPRI), both Johnson & Johnson companies, gave four months prior notice of termination of the worldwide license agreement with BioCryst to develop and market products to treat and prevent viral influenza.
-We are preparing to move forward with further Phase III development of RWJ-270201 while we seek a new corporate partner to facilitate the final development and potential commercialization of this program.
+The drug candidate, currently named RWJ-270201, is being tested in Phase III clinical trials, which are still blinded.
+Ortho-McNeil indicated that this business decision was not related to the safety or efficacy of the drug, but that other of its drug development programs were of a higher priority.
+As a result of this decision, BioCryst is preparing to move forward with further Phase III development of RWJ-270201, while we seek a new corporate partner to facilitate the final development and potential commercialization of this drug candidate.
 We expect to incur significant expenses as we move forward with further Phase III development of our influenza neuraminidase inhibitor.